arondeau/with-test-test/README.md

   (is (= 7 (my-function 3 4))))
 ```

-# Cider
+# Using with Cider

-You'll need to set (setq cider-test-infer-test-ns (lambda (ns) ns)) in ~/.emacs.d/init.el, found via https://github.com/clojure-emacs/cider/issues/784
+To run tests fron a non '-test' namespace, you'll need to set (setq cider-test-infer-test-ns (lambda (ns) ns)) in ~/.emacs.d/init.el.
+(Found via https://github.com/clojure-emacs/cider/issues/784)

-Then you can run <CTRL-c ,> to run the tests.
+Then, if you have a running REPL, you can hit <CTRL-c ,> to run the tests.

 # Run all tests before building